awslabs/containers-cost-allocation-dashboard/terraform/cca_terraform_module/README.md

         aws.eks      = aws.us-east-1-111111111111-cluster2
       }

+      #                         #
+      # Common Module Variables #
+      #                         #

+      # References to variables outputs from the common module
+      # Always include when creating new calling module, and do not remove

+      bucket_arn      = module.common_variables.bucket_arn
+      k8s_labels      = module.common_variables.k8s_labels
+      k8s_annotations = module.common_variables.k8s_annotations
+      aws_common_tags = module.common_variables.aws_common_tags

+      #                                       #
+      # Kubecost S3 Exporter Module Variables #
+      #                                       #

+      # Provide kubecost_s3_exporter module variables values here

       cluster_arn                          = ""
       kubecost_s3_exporter_container_image = ""
+      invoke_helm                          = false
+    }

+##### Rename the Calling Module

-Change the name of the calling module from "cluster1" to a name that uniquely represents your cluster.
+Rename of the calling module from "cluster1" to a name that uniquely represents your cluster.
 It doesn't have to be the same name as the provider alias you defined for the cluster, but using consistent naming convention is advised.

-Then, provide the module-specific required inputs.
-See the [`kubecost_s3_exporter` module README.md file](modules/kubecost_s3_exporter/README.md) for a list of variables.
-Example (more examples can be found in the [`examples/deploy/main.tf` file](examples/deploy/main.tf)):

-    module "cluster1" {
-      source = "../modules/kubecost_s3_exporter"

-      providers = {
-        aws.pipeline = aws
-        aws.eks      = aws.us-east-1-111111111111-cluster1
-        helm         = helm.us-east-1-111111111111-cluster1
-      }

-      cluster_arn                          = "arn:aws:eks:us-east-1:111111111111:cluster/cluster1"
-      kubecost_s3_exporter_container_image = "111111111111.dkr.ecr.us-east-1.amazonaws.com/kubecost_cid:0.1.0"
-    }

-There are 2 required inputs:
-* The `cluster_arn` variable, where you must input the EKS cluster ARN
-* The `kubecost_s3_exporter_container_image`, where you must input the Kubecost S3 Exporter Docker image.
-That's the image you built and pushed in "Step 2: Build and Push the Container Image" in the DEPLOYMENT.md file.

-Optionally, change module-specific optional inputs, if needed.
+##### Change Providers References

-Finally, after providing the inputs, change the providers references in the `providers` block:
+Change the providers references in the `providers` block:

 1. Always leave the `aws.pipeline` field as is.
 It references the pipeline provider, and is used by the `kubecost_s3_exporter` reusable module to create the parent IAM role in the pipeline account